dbt-labs/docs.getdbt.com/website/docs/terms/etl.md

 The ETL workflow is still an effective method to create pipelines to bring data from different sources to end business users.
 However, the past decade has brought an immense amount of innovation in this sphere.
 There are now a variety of low or no-code data extractors, a code-based and version controlled transformation layer, and several affordable cloud storage options that have allowed ELT to become a competitive analytics workflow.

 It’s important to talk about ETL and understand how it works, where it provides value, and how it can hold people back.
-If we don’t talk about the benefits and drawbacks of systems, how can we expect to improve them?
+If you don’t talk about the benefits and drawbacks of systems, how can you expect to improve them?

 ## How ETL works